 If Jane Smith currently weighs 170 and is looking to lose weight with a target weight of 150 pounds, she should aim for 0.7 grams of protein per pound of target body weight per day, therefore, her recommended protein intake would be calculated by:

 150 lbs x 0.7g/lb = 105 grams of protein per day

 If Jane Smith currently weighs 170 and is looking to build muscle, she should aim for 0.7 to 1.0 grams of protein per pound body weight per day, therefore, her recommended protein intake would be calculated by:

 170 lbs x 0.7 to 1.0 g/lb = 119 to 170 grams of protein per day

 Protein Requirements Will Change Over Time

 Another thing that is important to keep in mind when it comes to protein is that requirements will ebb and flow over time.
-Your required protein intake today will likely not be the same as it will be 5 years from now nor will it be the same as it was 5 years ago.
-Depending on your current diet, activity level, stress level, and goals, you may require more or less protein than you previously did or will.
+The amount of protein you need today will likely not be the same as it will be 5 years from now nor will it be the same as it was 5 years ago.
+Depending on your future weight, activity level, and goals, you may require more or less protein than you currently do.

 The Bottom Line

 Protein is a macronutrient composed of amino acids, nine of which are essential and cannot be produced by the body, so they must be consumed through food.